Completeness of the ZH-calculus: Special cases of multiply, intro and average

-In this section we introduce and discuss three families of rewrite rules that use the labelled H-boxes of Section~\ref{sec:labelledHboxes}.
-These rules will be crucial in proving the completeness of the ZH-calculus.
+Now that we have all the necessary definitions and basic rewrite rules, we can start our proof of completeness.
+We will proceed as outlined in Section~\ref{sec:overview}, first introducing three families of rewrite rules that use the labelled H-boxes of Section~\ref{sec:labelledHboxes}, which will play an important part in proving completeness.
 Proving that these rewrite rules hold in full generality is difficult however.
 In this section we will only prove these rewrite rules for certain small integers.
-The general proofs are postponed until after we introduce and study the normal form diagrams in Section~\ref{sec:normal-forms}.
+The general proofs are postponed until Section~\ref{sec:completeness}, after we have introduced and studied the normal form diagrams in Section~\ref{sec:normal-forms}.

+Note that starting from here, we will no longer necessarily write all the lemmas used in a rewrite step in a proof.
+In particular, we will often suppress uses of Lemma~\ref{lem:scalarcancelstars} and just treat \tikzfig{star} and \tikzfig{dot} as each other's inverses.
+We will often also let uses of spider fusion \spiderrule be implicit.